 - Alternate the shoes you wear and let them air out for 24 hours between wear.

-Remember most of all—move away from the moisture.
-Men are most commonly affected by athlete’s foot, so guys; don’t forget to kick off your shoes after a long, hard day.
+Remember most of all to move away from the moisture.
+Men are most commonly affected by athlete’s foot—so, guys, don’t forget to kick off your shoes after a long, hard day.